IVI and Pakistan

 Over 27 Pakistani health officials have received training in IVI’s Annual Vaccinology Course.

-Typhoid Program: Disease Surveillance, Vaccination Campaigns, Vaccine Tech Transfer
+Typhoid Program: Disease Surveillance, Vaccination Campaigns, Vaccine Technology Transfer

 From 2000 to 2004, IVI carried out its first global program, the Diseases of the Most Impoverished (DOMI) disease burden study.
 As part of the DOMI program, IVI worked with partners in Bangladesh, China, India, Indonesia, Pakistan, and Vietnam to determine the burden of typhoid fever in Asia and to demonstrate the effectiveness of typhoid vaccination.